Written By: Leigh Gardner, The Four Body Types Research Participant

 Within six months, my weight went down to 180 pounds!
 Unfortunately, staying motivated was hard for me.
 My patience was wearing thin and I had trouble remaining disciplined and finding consistency in my daily routines.
 And let’s be honest, at 180 pounds I still had copious amounts of fat on my body.
 All initial evidence pointed to the fact that I was probably a weak Body Type Three rather than a Body Type One like J-Law.
 My body didn’t look anything like Jennifer Lawrence’s body.

 As I gained more confidence in my diet and food choices and became more acutely aware of my health, I was determined to continue with my weight loss efforts.
 I just had to figure out a more long-lasting, sustainable approach.
-My body was still so obese and skinny fat.
+My body was still so obese with skinny fat (cellulite, thin fat, loose skin, saggy skin, normal weight obesity).
 The idea of going outside and being active was embarrassing.
 Forget about stepping foot in a gym!

 Figuring Out the Best Exercise for Me to Lose Belly Fat